+2> else if the UE initiates transmission of the NotificationMessageSidelink message due to Relay reselection:

+3> set the indicationType as FFS ;

 2> submit the NotificationMessageSidelink message to lower layers for transmission.

+Editor’s Note: The cause value/ indication Type is FFS.
+Intermediate Relay UE can set the indication type e.g as relayUE-RelayReselection to reflect its own action.

 1> if the UE is acting as L2 U2U Relay UE: